biodash/biodash.github.io/content/codeclub/S05E05/index.md

 ------------------------------------------------------------------------

-## Basics of reading in tabular files
+## Basics of reading rectangular files

-We'll start by reading in the `students.csv` CSV file that we saw above.
+We'll start by reading the `students.csv` CSV file that we saw above.

 **CSV files can be read with *readr*'s [`read_csv()`](https://readr.tidyverse.org/reference/read_delim.html) function**, which is the function we'll mostly use today.
 But note that below, I'll often say that "*readr*" does this and that, instead of referring to the specific function.
 That is because the *readr* functions for different file types all behave very similarly, which is nice!